Can you get a mortgage on benefits? – what you need to know

 • Universal Credit

-If your circumstances mean that you are a person with protected characteristics under the Financial Conduct Authority's guidance on the fair treatment of vulnerable customers, lenders cannot treat you differently to other mortgage applicants.
+If your circumstances mean that you are a person with protected characteristics under the Financial Conduct Authority's guidance on the fair treatment of vulnerable customers, lenders cannot treat you differently from other mortgage applicants.
 Protected characteristics can include disabilities, long-term illness, hearing or visual impairment as well as poor mental health and cognitive disabilities.
 You are also protected under the Equalities Act.
 So, for example, a person who has cancer or is disabled cannot be asked to pay a higher interest rate or higher deposit amount than is required for any other mortgage applicant.

 How do mortgage lenders assess homebuyers on benefits?